Homes with wrap-around supports for adults who are integrating into the community and moving away from criminal

 Housing is often the single biggest barrier for people coming out of the institution.
 In one 2009 Canadian study, 80% of released individuals reported being homeless at some time in the previous six months or since being released from prison; 43% reported that, since being released from jail, they had found it difficult finding a place to stay at least once a week; and 34% said homelessness was a problem they faced every day.

-The Calgary John Howard Society (CJHS) provides a variety of housing for adults who are involved, or at risk of becoming involved, with the justice system.
+The Calgary John Howard Society (CJHS) provides a variety of housing for adults who are making positive changes and moving away from criminal behaviour.
 Our staff provide wrap-around support services based on their individual needs so they can positively reintegrate into society, and break the cycle of homelessness and crime.

 With a home, job prospects and skills for living in mainstream society, it is much less likely an individual will reoffend.
 This ultimately creates safer communities by giving individuals the tools to be responsible, contributing members.

 Adult Housing Reintegration Program (AHRP)

 - Independent housing throughout Calgary (scattered-site) for 50 adults experiencing chronic homelessness and have active and/or a history criminal involvement

 - Wrap-around case management support through caseworkers and an occupational therapist

 - Help with access to employment; skill development opportunities; educational opportunities; mental health & addiction support; financial support; and referral

 - To apply for adult housing programs, including AHRP, visit SORCe (317 – 7th Ave.
 SW) for an assessment.